tgsmith61591/reclab/doc/setup.rst

 Setup
 =====

-reclab depends on several Python packages:
+reclab depends on several Python packages, all of which are available on PyPi:

 * implicit>=0.3.6
 * nmslib